 Researchers at the University of Warwick in Coventry, England, found a link between happiness and productivity.
-In their paper “Happiness and Productivity,” economics professors Andrew Oswald, Eugenio Proto and Daniel Sgroi write that randomly selected individuals who were made to feel happier had up to 12 percent greater productivity than those who were not.
+In their paper “Happiness and Productivity,” economics professors Andrew Oswald, Eugenio Proto, and Daniel Sgroi write that randomly selected individuals who were made to feel happier had up to 12 percent greater productivity than those who were not.

 Being productive at work has obvious benefits.
-If your boss notices your productivity, it puts you in better position for a promotion and salary increase.
+If your boss notices your productivity, it puts you in a better position for a promotion and salary increase.

 Happy People Get Better Performance Reviews

 “Happiness is contagious,” said Idowu Koyenikan, author of “Wealth for All Africans” and principal consultant at Grandeur Touch, a business strategy and human resources consulting firm.
-“It rubs off on your coworkers and, most importantly, your customers.”
+“It rubs off on your co-workers and, most importantly, your customers.”
 For this reason, happy people tend to get better performance reviews, which typically lead to higher pay, he said.

-Employers also want happy people on staff to boost morale and promote a good work environment, said motivational speaker and life coach Dan Stotridge.
+Employers also want happy people on staff to boost morale and promote a good work environment, said motivational speaker Dan Stotridge.
 “This in and of itself gives happy people an edge on the competition because the employer will want to do all they can to keep these people on staff, resulting in pay increases, promotions, benefits and more,” he said.

 Happy People Are Part of the Solution, Not the Problem

-Most people like to be part of the problem by complaining about what’s wrong with the workplace, the boss or co-workers, said Linda Talley, a behavioral theorist and leadership development coach.
+Most people like to be part of the problem by complaining about what’s wrong with the workplace, the boss or co-workers, said Linda Talley, a behavioral theorist, and leadership development coach.
 Happy people, on the other hand, tend to look for solutions to problems.